Kelly Ripa Thanks Mark Consuelos & Ryan Seacrest For ‘Fabulous’ Birthday In Sweet New Series Of Photos

-Kelly Ripa seemed to have a birthday for the books!
+Kelly Ripa seemed to have had a birthday for the books!

 Today, the talk show host turned 49-years-old and she celebrated the occasion on her hit show Live With Kelly and Ryan.
 As fans know, the mother of three regularly shares glimpses of her life with fans on social media and earlier today, she posted some behind-the-scenes photos with her legion of fans in honor of her special day.
 In the caption of the photo, Kelly thanked her husband Mark Consuelos and her co-host Ryan Seacrest for making her birthday so special.

 In the first photo in the series of four, Ripa shared a snapshot of a room filled with balloons.
-Front and center in the shot, a ton of gold colored balloons that spell out Kelly’s name can be seen.
+Front and center in the shot, a ton of gold-colored balloons that spell out Kelly’s name can be seen.
 In the second photo in the series, Kelly stands sandwiched between her hubby and co-host and the trio looks as happy as can be.
 In the photo, Kelly wears her long, blond locks down and waved as well as a stunning face of makeup.
 Her amazing figure is on display in the photo while clad in a purple floral dress.

-Consuelos looks handsome in a plain black t-shirt as he smiles for the camera and Seacrest also looks dapper and casual in a navy colored shirt.
-Just in front of them in a big cake that is shaped like a loaf of bread.
+Consuelos looks handsome in a plain black t-shirt as he smiles for the camera and Seacrest also looks dapper and casual in a navy-colored shirt.
+Just in front of them is a big cake that is shaped like a loaf of bread.
 The next image is an up-close shot of some white flowers while the last photo gives fans a better glimpse of the cake, which is from the famed Carlo’s Bakery.

 Since the post went live on her page, it’s earned the television personality a lot of attention from fans, racking up over 19,000 likes and well over 700 comments in less than an hour of going live.
 Some fans commented on the post to wish Ripa a happy birthday while countless others raved over the series of photos.